deepdass/akeyboard/README.md

 ## Whats next
 - build this and fix any problem with the design but probably will build the split ergonomic keyboard first(WIP),
-- might make a docs on this like showing the whole process, also the problems i faced and solutions i came up with and easier and time saving ways of doing some things but i dont think im good at making appealing docs
+- might make a docs on this like showing the whole process, also the problems i faced and solutions i came up with and easier and time saving ways of doing some things.

+<p align="center">Overall this Project made me more comfortable with Hardware stuff</p>